Wednesday 9th May; 11:45 (for a 12:00 start) – 14:00; 11 Tufton Street, London, SW1P 3QB

 Partners should register for this event by emailing email@example.com

 This event is for ILC Partners.
 We have, however, a small number of spaces for organisations who aren’t members of our Partners Programme.
-If you would like to attend please email firstname.lastname@example.org
+If you would like to attend please register your interest by email at firstname.lastname@example.org and we will contact you no later than 1 week before the event to confirm your space.

 Tuesday 8th May; 16:00 – 17:30; Mercer, 1 Tower Place East, EC3R 5BU, London

-I am delighted to invite you to join ILC-UK on 8th May at a lecture by Professor Julie Byles of ILC-Australia on the topic of 'Women’s health across the life-course and across the generations – Lessons from Australia'.
+On 8th May we had the lecture by Professor Julie Byles of ILC-Australia on the topic of 'Women’s health across the life-course and across the generations – Lessons from Australia'.
+We are grateful to Mercer for hosting this event.

 In addition to her role at ILC Australia, Professor Byles is Global Innovation Chair in Responsive Transitions in Health and Ageing at the University of Newcastle in Australia.